daminier/automatic_juridical_decision_making/README.md

 ## About

 In recent years, the potential to speed up legal processes via Machine Learning techniques has increased.
 Consequently, this study serves to investigate different NLP and ML methods.
-It does this by building a model that predicts whether or not an article of ECtHR has been violated.
+It does this by building a model that predicts whether or not an article of ECtHR has been violated, based on the texts of the  published case law.
 The most effective model , which consists of a Neural Network (for embedding the corpus) and a SVM (as classifier), reaches a total mean accuracy of 72%.

 ## References